AA-Turner/pygame-ce/docs/reST/ref/display.rst

      Minimum bit size of the frame buffer.
 Defaults to 0.

-   .. versionaddedold:: 2.0.0 Additional attributes:
+   .. versionadded:: 2.0.0 Additional attributes:

    ::